mendix/docs/content/en/docs/developerportal/community-tools/mendix-profile.md

 * **LinkedIn URL**

 {{% alert color="warning" %}}
 It is not possible to separate profiles after they have been merged.
-Double-check that the information from both of your profiles is valid.
+Double-check that the information from all of your profiles is valid.
 {{% /alert %}}

 ### 10.2 Account